danish oil on pine

 Does Danish Oil Darken Wood?

 Since Danish oil is a penetrating (not surface) oil finish, it will darken wood (including pine) a bit.
 The ones made with tung oil will not darken as much as the linseed versions.
-Tung or Chinese wood oil hardens upon exposure to oxygen or air, just like polymerized linseed oil, and is transparent or clear.
-It provides a deep, almost wet look to wood which can make it appear slightly darker.

-Can Danish Oil Be Used Over Stain?
+Can You Use Danish Oil Over Stain?

 Danish oil usually works better under (rather than over) most stains.
 When you use Danish oil over certain stains such as gel or water-based, the ‘wet’ look is lost.
-Danish oil will penetrate the wood (including pine) through the stain, however, the ‘wet’ appearance characteristic of the oil will not come through.

 It is okay to mix Danish oil with stain, provided that it is oil-based and the wood (including pine) treated with the oil has had at least 48 hours to dry.
-Dye-based stains, however, will have a harder time penetrating the wood once it has been treated with Danish oil.

 Can You Apply Danish Oil Over Varnish?

 It is not recommended to apply Danish oil over varnish, however, you can apply varnish over Danish oil!
 Since Danish oil is made from linseed oil and mineral spirits, it is compatible with other boil-based finishes.
-An interior or poly varnish works best as it contains more resin solids which make for a harder finish, perfect for pine wood furniture.

 Can You Lacquer Over Danish Oil?

-Almost any type of finish can be applied over Danish oil as long as you give the oil ample time to dry first.
 For pine wood, wait 4 to 5 days before applying Shellac or oil-based finishes over wood treated with Danish oil.
 For lacquer, on the other hand, wait at least two weeks.

 Does Danish Oil Protect From Water?

 Danish is hard-drying, meaning it can polymerize into a solid form when it comes in contact with oxygen or air.
-This provides an almost waterproof, satin finish, protecting the wood (including pine) from damage and warping.
-It is best used as a primer before applying paint, stain, shellac, lacquer, or varnish.

 what is the best brand of danish oil